Management of COVID-19 cases and their close contacts

 Release on day 7 with a negative PCR applies only to close contacts and not to positive cases.

 Close contacts are not discharged by their Personal Doctor but only at the end of the days described above.
 Individuals who have been declared as close contacts are entitled to a special leave certificate for public health reasons, which they can present at work and be compensated by the Social Security Services.
-In order to obtain this certificate, they must necessarily have been declared by the confirmed case as close contacts.
-If they have not been declared as close contacts, they are not entitled to a special leave certificate.
+In order to obtain this certificate, one must necessarily have been declared as a confirmed case.

-For the tracing and reporting of close contacts within workplaces, hospitals, nursing homes, military bases and reception and accommodation centres for refugees, responsible are the employers or those in charge of safety and health, or the local infection committees-where they exist, and they must send a relevant table of the contacts of the positive cases to the Tracing Team of the Ministry of Health at email@example.com.
-For the public educational institutions, responsible for locating and sending the table of close contacts are the local committees of each school as defined by relevant circular of the Ministry of Education.
+For the tracing and reporting of close contacts within workplaces, hospitals, nursing homes, military bases and reception and accommodation centres for refugees, responsible are the employers or those in charge of the safety and health, or the local infection committees-where they exist, and must send a record of the contacts of the positive cases to the Tracing Team of the Ministry of Health at firstname.lastname@example.org.

-It is understood that close contacts are not allowed to visit the rapid antigen testing units, as there is the risk of the virus spreading to other attendees, and they will have to wait for information from the Public Health Medical Centres to schedule an appointment.
+It is understood that close contacts are not allowed to visit the rapid antigen testing units, as there is a risk of the virus dispersion to other attendees, and they will have to wait for information from the Public Health Medical Centres to schedule an appointment.

 Exception from self-isolation as close contacts are individuals who:

-• have been diagnosed as virus-positive cases with a PCR or rapid antigen test within 180 days, or
+• have been diagnosed as positive cases with a PCR or rapid antigen test within 180 days, or

 • have completed their vaccination schedule with any vaccine recognised by the Republic of Cyprus.
 It is understood that for single-dose vaccines, a period of 14 days after the dose should have elapsed.